 Methodology

 This guide was updated using direct review of exact-keyword discovery, public founder discussions, and cited guidance from Thoughtworks, Martin Fowler, Stack Overflow, NIST, and OpenAI.
 Founder threads were treated as qualitative evidence about fears, failure modes, and buyer language, not as audited market statistics.
-Security, maintenance, and trust claims were only kept where the research pack supported them directly.
+Security, maintenance, and trust claims were only kept where the source review supported them directly.

 Frequently Asked Questions